YapengTeng/LabelTool/README.md

 ## Updates!!

 Everytime before starting to do label job, you need to get the unique code.
 Pls replace the ``unique_code`` variable in ``pipelinev6.py`` with what you get.
 And then run it.
-In my code, I use the ''.\xxxx\xxx'' to represent relative path.
-If it failed in your pc, you can try ''xxxx\xxx''.

-You can use the environment token if you want to try, which is refreshed frequently.
-So if it fail, you can setup the environment according to the following **``cloud``** section.
+You can setup the environment according to the following **``cloud``** section.

+## Bugs

+TODO: The right click cannot undo all keypoints you previously labeled and then delete saved keypoints of the image, but you can save empty keypoint by pressing `k`.
+So without pressing `k`, it will leave one keypoint when you skip to another image.

 # environment
 There are 3 ways for you guys to quickly set up.